Kitware/pan3d/docs/api/configuration.md

 Each slicing array should be a list of three values `[start, stop, step]`.

-`start`: the coordinate value at which the sliced data should start (inclusive)
+`start`: the index at which the sliced data should start (inclusive)

-`stop`: the coordinate value at which the sliced data should stop (exclusive)
+`stop`: the index at which the sliced data should stop (exclusive)

 `step`: an integer > 0 which represents the number of items to skip when slicing the data (e.g. step=2 represents 0.5 resolution)